zemian/firepage/readme.md

 * `?notes_dir=mynotes` - Change the directory where to look for Markdown files.
 * `?file=mynote.md` - View a note file directly.

+NOTE: Because this is a single `index.php` application.
+You can easily copy it into any folder in your web server that contains Markdown files!

 ## Design Notes

 We used [parsedown](https://github.com/erusev/parsedown) to render Markdown file.
 This library